abdellah-agrm/integrating-paypal-laravel-react/README.md

-Here’s a GitHub-friendly introduction with the two language options you requested.
-The content will link to the English or French version of the tutorial.

----

 # PayPal Integration with Laravel & React.js

 This repository contains a step-by-step guide for integrating PayPal with a Laravel API backend and a React.js frontend.
 We’ll be using the `srmklive/paypal` package for the backend and `@paypal/react-paypal-js` for the frontend to handle payments.